bertolo1988/discounted-cash-flow/README.md

 ### firstFreeCashFlow

-The first free cash flow can sometimes be found in the cash flow statement or be calculated as shown [here](https://www.investopedia.com/terms/f/freecashflow.asp).
+The first free cash flow that will be grown and discounted.

 ### growthRate

-The growthRate should be provided as an array.
+The growthRates that will be applied should be provided as an array.
 Each value of this array will affect a portion of the years depending on the amount of values provided.
+The maximum number of years on the analysis is 10.

 Example: [0.05, 0.02] - the applied growth rate will be 5% for the first 5 years and 2% for the last 5.